wmglab-duke/ascent/docs/source/Code_Hierarchy/Java.md

-- Otherwise, the coordinate data contained in `samples/<sample_index>/slides/<#>/<#>/sectionwise2d/nerve/0/0.txt` is used to create a epineurium boundary.
+- Otherwise, the coordinate data contained in `samples/<sample_index>/slides/<#>/<#>/sectionwise2d/nerve/0/0.txt` is used to create an epineurium boundary.

 The epineurium boundary is then extruded into the third dimension.
 This is only performed if the `"NerveMode"` (i.e., "nerve") in **_Sample_** is